Australian Consulate-General in Bali - Odalan Ceremony 2017.

 Anniversary of the 2002 and 2005 Bali Bombings

 The Direct Aid Program is a flexible small grants scheme funded by the Australian Government and administered by the Australian Consulate-General in Bali.
-The Consulate-General is pleased to invite interested non-government organisations (NGOs), Yayasans and community groups to submit proposals that support community development in the province of Bali and West Nusa Tenggara (NTB).
+The Consulate-General is pleased to invite interested non-government organisations (NGOs), Yayasans and community groups to submit proposals that support sustainable community development in Bali and West Nusa Tenggara (NTB).
+You can submit your application for funding under the Direct Aid Program 2017 – 2018 starting from 8 July until 31 August 2017.

 After hours emergency contact